Sharky999/Axon-Bodycam/README.md

    - Go to `Settings` → `Output` → `Recording`
    - Set your desired recording path

+5. **Recording Settings**

+    - Go to `Settings` → `Output` → `Recording` (This is NOT where the finished bodycam evidences will be they will be located in the config.json outputFolder)
+    - Set The the encoder to `NVIDIA NVNC H.264` or The x264 CPU encoder for non-NVIDIA users.
+    - Set Recording Format to `MPEG-4(.mp4)`
+    - Set Audio Encoder to `FFmpeg AAC`

 ### Application Configuration

 After first launch, a `config.json` file is created in: